telerik/document-processing-docs/knowledge-base/radwordsprocessing-find-table-by-bookmark.md

 ## Description

-When working with documents, it's common to need to find a table that contains a specific bookmark.
+When working with documents, it's a common requirement to find a table that contains a specific bookmark.
 This can become complex when dealing with nested tables, as a bookmark could be situated within multiple layers of tables.
 This KB article outlines methods to find either the innermost or outermost table containing a given bookmark, catering to scenarios involving nested tables.

 This KB article also answers the following questions:
 - How can I find a table containing a specific bookmark in a document?